telmomenezes/wiki2net/README.md

     CREATE INDEX article_id ON article (id);
     CREATE INDEX article_title ON article (title);

+## Technical details

+Wikipedia dump files are very large xml files that include the content of every revision for every article.
+Wiki2net has to parse this content to find out when citations and redirections are created or removed.

 ## Author

 Wiki2net is being developed by Telmo Menezes (telmo@telmomenezes.com).
 Feel free to contact the author with an issues regarding this software.